-4. Define general terminology associated with medication use.
+2. Define general terminology associated with perioperative medications or diagnostic agents.

-8. Explain components of anesthesia preparation of the surgical patient.
+3. Explain the components of anesthesia preparation of the surgical patient.

-10. Correlate use of anesthesia monitoring devices with patient homeostasis.
+4. Correlate use of anesthesia monitoring devices with patient hemostasis.

-11. Describe anesthesia complications and interventions used to manage complications.
+9. Describe anesthesia complications with the interventions used to manage those complications.

 Course Offered Spring